kyma-project/test-infra/development/tools/cmd/githubissues/README.md

 ## Overview

 This command queries all open Github issues in an organization or repository, and loads that data to a BigQuery table.

+This program assumes that the table already exists.
+Learn how to [create an empty table](#create-empty-table).
+If you get a `no such field` error, [fix the table schema mismatch](#fix-table-schema-mismatch)

-NOTE: If the JSON file is bigger than 100MB, Bigquery fails.
-To fix that issue, you can split the file into smaller parts and upload them manually before running the program.
+If the JSON file is bigger than 100MB, BigQuery fails.
+To fix that issue, split the file into smaller parts and upload them manually before running the program.

 ### Flags